A Local’s 3-day Budapest Itinerary

 I suggest that you make sure to pass along Hold utca street, so that you can take a look at the Hungarian Postal Savings Bank, a beautiful Art Nouveau building designed by architect Ödön Lechner, and famed for its gorgeous green and yellow tiled roof.

-Once you reach St. Stephen's Basicila (the only other building in downtown Budapest that's as tall as the Hungarian Parliament), take some time to wander around the pretty square its in, and then head inside.
+Once you reach St. Stephen's Basicila (the only other building in downtown Budapest that's as tall as the Hungarian Parliament), take some time to wander around the pretty square it’s in, and then head inside.

 This gorgeous building is replete with stunning interiors adorned with intricate mosaics, stained glass, monumental columns, and an important relic in the way of the mummified right hand of St Stephen.